 Last Updated on

-Today, as we watch the snow melt after a freak early spring snowstorm here in Maryland, I think back to our visit to the Yucatan last November.
+Today, as we watch the snow melt after a freak early spring snowstorm here in Maryland, I think back to our November visit to the Yucatan.
 Skies were sunny, the ocean was so very blue, temperatures were perfect and people were friendly and kind.
 Our trip revolved around family and wasn’t a birding expedition, but we still saw some cool birds in Mexico.
 I think of it as “birding around the edges.”
-Here are some of the birds we saw on our adventure in the Yucatan.
+Here are some of the birds we saw on our adventure in Mexico’s Yucatan peninsula.

-Note: On this trip, we saw birds in Cancun, Tulum, Progresso and Merida in the Yucatan.
+Note: On this trip, we saw birds in Cancun, Tulum, Progresso and Merida, all part of Mexico’s Yucatan peninsula.
 (We returned to the Yucatan the following summer and saw More Birds of Mexico.)

 Our first stop in Mexico was Cancun.
-Here we spent our time at a hotel resort on the beach.
-The birds we saw were the kinds of birds you might expect to see in such an area, but coming from the U.S., even “common birds” were fascinating to us.
+Here we spent our time at a hotel beach resort.
+The birds we saw in Cancun were the kinds of birds you might expect to see in such an area, but coming from the U.S., even “common birds” were fascinating to us.

 Eurasian Collared Dove

-This little beauty liked to sit on the thatched roof of one of the structures near the hotel pool.
-These birds reminded me of the Mourning Doves we see up here in Maryland.
+This little beauty liked to sit on the thatched roof of one of the structures near our Cancun hotel’s pool.
+Eurasian Collared Doves remind me of the Mourning Doves we see up here in Maryland.

 There was an active pair of Hooded Orioles up in the palm trees surrounding the pool.
 We could look right from our balcony into the tops of the palms.
-They seemed to be finding something tasty in the trees, so they were often to be found there.
-All About Birds says these birds have the nickname, “palm-leaf oriole” because they like to nest in palm trees.
+The orioles seemed to be finding something tasty in the trees, so they were often found there.
+All About Birds says Hooded Orioles have the nickname “palm-leaf oriole” because they like to nest in palm trees.

 I must admit that this bird confused me for awhile.
-I thought it might be a Melodious Blackbird, which are common there, but the eyes say “grackle” and not “blackbird.”
+I thought it might be a Melodious Blackbird, common in this part of Mexico, but the eyes say “grackle” and not “blackbird.”
 I finally figured out that this browner bird, with a much shorter tail than her male counterpart, is actually a female Great-Tailed Grackle.
 Several of these noisy, bold birds hung out poolside.
 They would hop around on the balconies as well.
-We saw them all kinds of places on our trip.
+We saw them all kinds of places on our trip as well as Cancun.
+(Note: You can check out a picture of a male Great-Tailed Grackle in the Merida section below.)

-In Tulum, we stayed in a newly built townhouse that still had a lot of natural jungle/wooded area around it.
+In Tulum, another area popular with tourists in Mexico, we stayed in a newly built townhouse that still had a lot of natural jungle/wooded area around it.
+This time we were not right on the beach.
 I tend to wake up earlier than everyone else, so I would get a cup of coffee and go up onto the roof to watch the local birds wake up.
 They moved around in the wooded area in back and the open neighborhood street area out front.

-Each morning I watched a small group of of beautifully patterned Green Jays poking around out in front of the townhouses.
-This area was a small neighborhood street, paved walks and gravel with small trees.
+Each morning in Tulum, I watched a small group of of beautifully patterned Green Jays poking around out in front of the townhouses.
+This small neighborhood street had paved walks and gravel with small trees.
 Green Jays reminded me of our local Blue Jays in the way they interacted in their small group.

-These beautifully colored flycatchers liked sitting up at the very top of the trees across from the townhouse in the early morning sun.
-They loudly say, “kis-ka-dee!“
+These beautifully colored flycatchers liked sitting up at the very top of the trees across from the Tulum townhouse in the early morning sun.
+Great Kiskadees loudly say, “kis-ka-dee!“

 Here in Tulum, a small group of very active Yellow-Backed Orioles were also hanging out in front of the townhouses.
 They seemed less bold than the Jays but just as active.

 Hiding in the trees behind the townhouse were a pair of Plain Chachalacas.
 These were the most unusual of the birds we saw.
 They were huge compared to the jays and orioles (22″ long.)
 It always amazes me how birds can disappear into trees.
 You can know they are there but still not see them.
-These birds were like that.
+The Plain Chachalacas were like that.

-This particular bird was sitting on a tree in the ruins at Tulum, but we saw this type of flycatcher often in various locations throughout our trip.
+This particular Tropical Kingbird was sitting on a tree in the ruins at Tulum, but we saw this type of flycatcher often in various locations throughout our Yucatan trip.
 Insects would be justified to be alarmed at that bill!

 At a nearby Tulum beach, we watched large flocks of Sanderlings scurrying along the sand in the early evening.